 Short & Easy Hikes in Yosemite National Park, California

 Yosemite National Park area is full of hiking trails, many of them suitable only for the serious hikers with lots of stamina and determination, but don’t let that intimidate you.
 There are some easy, short hikes in Yosemite Valley that almost anyone can manage.
 2 miles round trip to Mirror Lake and back, starting at 4,000 ft with a 100 ft elevation gain and most of the path is paved.
 Mirror Lake is a shallow, seasonal pool that fills with water in the spring and early summer.
-The rest of the year, it can be completely dry, but anytime it’s a favorite place to hike to, especially for families and it gets you close to the base of Half Dome.
+The rest of the year, it can be completely dry, but it is a favorite place to hike to, especially for families and it gets you close to the base of Half Dome.
+Once you see the view, you will understand why we think this is one of the best US National Parks for families!

 Bridalveil Fall Hike is a 1.2 miles round trip trail starting at 4,000 ft with a 200 ft elevation gain.
 This short hike to Bridalveil Fall is one of Yosemite Valley’s most short easy and scenic hikes.
 It is beautiful in spring and early summer, when the falls are at their peak flow and in the afternoon, you might see rainbows in the spray.
 Bridalveil Fall gets is named for the mist that surrounds the falls when the wind blows, giving it the appearance of a wedding veil.